 8. Faux Fur or Knit Throws on Every Chair

 Drape ivory or champagne faux fur throws over every guest chair so the ceremony stays comfortable in cool venues.
 Guests carry them to the reception, where they double as a styling detail in candid photos.
+Look for versions that match the existing palette and material of your space.

 Reception Magic